makinacorpus/corpus-dockerregistry/doc/Hack.md

 	-  one for the docker distribution binary (see also: bin/build-binary.sh)

 Salt modules:
-- mc_corpusreg.py: helpers (like password generators)
+- mc_corpusreg.py: helper to release the two go binaries (registry & docker_auth)
 - mc_launcher.py: helper to start the circus daemon which launch all other processes:

 	- nginx